 Endpoint Detection and Response is one of those increasingly popular and business-critical solutions with impressive but sometimes ambiguous technologies powering it.
 Sharing features of SIEM, ATP and even Endpoint Lifecycle and Compliance management solutions, it pinning down exactly how EDR works can be convoluted.

-Here, we explain the core technologies behind great EDR solutions and the techniques that IT leaders are deploying.
+Our Strategic Guide to EDR Technologies explains the core systems and functionalities behind great EDR solutions and the techniques that IT leaders are deploying.

 - What are EDR Technologies?